Girl gets back special teddy bear lost in airport shooting

 FORT LAUDERDALE, Fla.
-(AP) — Yards from where workers are finishing the cleanup from the Fort Lauderdale airport shooting, a girl was reunited with the teddy bear she left behind while fleeing.
+(AP) — Yards from where workers finished the cleanup from the Fort Lauderdale airport shooting, a girl was reunited Tuesday with the teddy bear she left behind while fleeing.

-Courtney Gelinas smiled as Fort Lauderdale-Hollywood International Airport spokesman Greg Meyer opened the trunk of his SUV Tuesday to reveal Rufus, the teddy bear the 10-year-old from Windsor, Ontario, had received from her dying grandfather a decade ago.
+Courtney Gelinas, 10, smiled as Fort Lauderdale-Hollywood International Airport spokesman Greg Meyer opened the trunk of his SUV to reveal Rufus, the teddy bear the Windsor, Ontario, fifth grader had received from her dying grandfather a decade ago.
 When Meyer handed her Rufus, she held the bear tight.

 Courtney was with her parents and siblings and about to board a plane home when officials say Esteban Santiago fatally shot five people one floor below them Friday.
-Rufus was left behind as the family fled onto the tarmac.
-Her mother said Courtney has not slept well since.
+Rufus, a brown bear dressed in a red devil costume, was left behind as the family fled onto the tarmac with hundreds of others.
+Her mother, Kim Lariviere, said Courtney has not slept well since.

+“It is exciting and I am happy to have him back,” the bashful girl said as she pressed against her mother’s legs.

 Most Read Stories